ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.md

 --- abstract

-This document retires the use of ECC-GOST within DNSSEC.
+This document retires the use of GOST R 34.10-2001 (mnemonic "ECC-GOST") within DNSSEC.

 RFC5933 (now historic) defined the use of GOST R 34.10-2001 and GOST R 34.11-94 algorithms with DNS Security Extensions (DNSSEC).
 This document updates RFC5933